When to Break and Shake Grain Jars (And What Happens If You Do It Wrong)

 Here is how to hit that sweet spot so you get faster colonization and avoid jars that look like mine.

-Shaking Too Early: Why It Stalls a Jar
+Break and Shake Too Early: Why It Stalls a Jar

 When mycelium first starts growing, it is still fragile.
 Early on, it is busy building connections between grains and establishing momentum.
 If you shake too early, before the jar has enough healthy growth, you can end up breaking those early connections and spreading weak mycelium instead of strong growth.